 Modifying the configuration files is not usually necessary.
 However,

-when a management
+when a management VRF is

 auditd service starts prior to networking.
-It is necessary add the
+It is necessary

-vrf parameter, and to signal the
+to add the vrf parameter and to signal the

-audisp-tacplus process to reread
+audisp-tacplus process to

-/etc/tacplus_servers or in
+/etc/tacplus_servers file or in the

 sudo commands run by TACACS+ users generate accounting records